Subscribe to our WhatsApp Channel

 We first examined whether mainstream media outlets had reported any unusual increase or outbreak of “brain fever” cases among children in the Ratnapura area.
 However, we were unable to find any such reports.

-In early May 2026, greater public attention was drawn to reports of a fever-like illness among schoolchildren in Deniyaya, in the Matara District.
-In the first week of May 2026, a suspected outbreak of viral meningitis (“brain fever”) was reported among schoolchildren in the Deniyaya area.
-As a result, around 47 children received treatment at the Deniyaya Base Hospital.
-To control the spread of the illness, education authorities in the zone temporarily closed several schools in the area.
-Health officials have suspected that the virus may have been transmitted through contaminated drinking water.
-This situation was also reported in several mainstream media outlets and reports can be found here, here and here.
+In the first week of May 2026, a suspected outbreak of viral meningitis (“brain fever”) was reported among schoolchildren in the Deniyaya area of the Matara District, drawing significant public attention.
+Around 47 children received treatment at the Deniyaya Base Hospital.
+To control the spread of the illness, education authorities temporarily closed several schools in the Deniyaya area.
+Health officials suspected that contaminated drinking water transmitted the virus.
+This situation was widely reported in mainstream media, and coverage can be found here and here.

-However, the Ratnapura District has historically recorded cases of “brain fever” such as Japanese encephalitis from time to time.
-Therefore, we contacted the Director of the Ratnapura Teaching Hospital for clarification.
-Dr. Aruna stated that there have been no reports of a meningitis outbreak or any unusual increase in paediatric cases similar to the situation reported in Deniyaya.
-He further noted that only occasional cases of Japanese encephalitis and meningitis are treated at the hospital each year as part of normal hospital admissions.
-He emphasized that these are routine cases and not indicative of any current outbreak linked to the situation reported in Deniyaya.
-However, he added that health authorities continue to monitor the situation closely.
+However, the Ratnapura District has historically recorded periodic cases of “brain fever” such as Japanese encephalitis.
+Given this context, we contacted the Director of the Ratnapura Teaching Hospital.
+Dr. Aruna stated that there had been no reports of a meningitis outbreak or any unusual increase in paediatric cases similar to the situation in Deniyaya.
+He noted that only occasional cases of Japanese encephalitis and meningitis were treated at the hospital each year as part of routine admissions and that these were not indicative of any current outbreak linked to the Deniyaya situation.
+He added that health authorities continue to monitor the situation closely.

-The Regional Epidemiology Unit, which monitors infectious disease trends in the area, also confirmed that there has been no significant increase in cases of encephalitis or meningitis reported at the hospital or in the surrounding region, including among schoolchildren.
-This was further confirmed by the local Public Health Inspector, who stated that no abnormal rise in such cases has been observed in the area.
+The Regional Epidemiology Unit, which monitors infectious disease trends in the area, also confirmed that there had been no significant increase in encephalitis or meningitis cases at the hospital or in the surrounding region, including among schoolchildren.
+This was further confirmed by the local Public Health Inspector, who stated that no abnormal rise in such cases had been observed.

-However, although there is no outbreak of “Brain Fever” in the Ratnapura District at present, health authorities regularly issue warnings about diseases that can affect the brain.
+While there is currently no outbreak of “brain fever” in the Ratnapura District, health authorities do regularly issue warnings about diseases that can affect the brain.

-Sri Lanka’s highest number of rat fever cases and related deaths are reported from the Ratnapura District.
-In severe cases, rat fever can affect the brain and its surrounding membranes, leading to meningitis, which can be life threatening.
+The Ratnapura District reports the highest number of rat fever cases and related deaths in Sri Lanka.
+In severe cases, rat fever can affect the brain and its surrounding membranes, leading to meningitis that can be life-threatening.

-Standing water in gem mining pits in the Ratnapura area can contribute to mosquito breeding, while the presence of pig-rearing farms is also considered a risk factor for certain infections.
-These environmental conditions may increase the risk of diseases such as Brain Fever in affected areas.
-As a result, the government has made the vaccine for this (JE Vaccine) compulsory for children under the age of 10.
-Information on this is available here, here, and here.
+Standing water in gem-mining pits in the Ratnapura area can contribute to mosquito breeding, while the presence of pig-rearing farms is also considered a risk factor for certain infections and environmental conditions that may increase the risk of “brain fever” in the region.
+As a result, the Japanese Encephalitis (JE) vaccine has been made compulsory for children under the age of 10.
+Further information is available here, here, and here.

 Steps to protect children

-Always provide children only boiled and cooled, clean drinking water.
+Always provide children with boiled and cooled, clean drinking water.

 Advise children not to share water bottles or food at school or tuition classes.